Single-Origin Pragati Turmeric from Diaspora Co.

 Sana grew up in Mumbai, India and moved to America to attend college.
 After graduating, she began working as the marketing manager for a grocery store in the San Francisco Bay Area.
 During her time there she realized that the sourcing of particular products, like chocolate and coffee, was becoming more and more transparent to retailers and customers, but that was still not the case with spices.
 This fueled Sana's desire to bring the spices she grew up with to the American market and create a better, more equitable spice trade model focused on flavor, sustainability, heirloom seeds and empowering farmers.

 Sana started her journey with a five-month trip to India, where she learned about the spice industry and begin working with the Indian Institute of Spice Research (a non-profit agricultural research facility that works with farmers to promote sustainable and profitable spice production).
 Through this institute, she began learning about turmeric cultivation and was also introduced to farmers growing heirloom varietals of the spice.
 She returned to Oakland and after much hard work launched her first spice stateside: Pragati Single-Origin Heirloom Turmeric.
-She is currently expanding her line to include single-origin cardamom, hot chilies and peppercorns.
-Stay tuned for more from Diaspora Co.!

 - Diaspora Co